apache/incubator-devlake-website/docs/Plugins/webhook.md

 Actually, we finish the webhook in prev step.
-If we want to do more, the config in CircleCi is as fellow.
+If we want to do more, the config in CircleCI is as fellow.
 It will call webhook before tasks start and after tasks fail.
 ```yaml
 # Use the latest 2.1 version of CircleCI pipeline process engine.
 # See: https://circleci.com/docs/2.0/configuration-reference